kcrary/istari/docs/typechecking.md

 ### Typechecker interface

-There are four main entry points to the typechecker:
+There are five main entry points to the typechecker:

 - `typecheck : tactic`